abulka/double-ledger-pattern/README.md

 The double ledger design pattern could be considered a software architecture approach that applies the principles of double-entry bookkeeping to track resources, changes, and transactions in a system.
 It ensures that every change is recorded with both a source and a destination, maintaining balance and traceability.

+[Demo](https://abulka.github.io/double-ledger-pattern/) of double ledger idea in action with a water tank system.

 ## Core Concepts

 Any implementation of a "double ledger" needs to model: